dyspop/Configify/README.rst

 Warning
 -------

-This software is in alpha development.
-This should work, please report bugs.
+This software is in beta development.
+That said, this package should work.
+Please report bugs.

-Key caveats: \* Outputs your configuration data to the screen in some cases. \* Only supports json \* Only available for python. \* You want this module to prompt from TTY. \* You’re on a ’NIX system. \* You’re okay figuring out how to make forcing a configuration regeneration for the user on your own.
+Key caveats: \* Outputs your configuration data to the screen in some cases. \* Only supports json \* Only available for python 3. \* You want this module to prompt from TTY. \* You’re on a ’NIX system. \* You’re okay figuring out how to make forcing a configuration regeneration for the user on your own.